InnovatiffPL/VoicePal/SECURITY.md

 Only audio files (MP3, WAV, M4A) are accepted.
 Validation is enforced both on the frontend (input restrictions) and on the backend (using Multer's fileFilter and MIME check).
 Any non-audio file or incorrect extension will be rejected regardless of client.

 - Filename sanitization:
-All original filenames are sanitized server-side to prevent the injection of special characters, HTML or JavaScript content—even if a user attempts to upload a file named, for example, <script>alert(1)</script>.mp3.
+All original filenames are sanitized server-side to prevent the injection of special characters, HTML or JavaScript content - even if a user attempts to upload a file named, for example, <script>alert(1)</script>.mp3.
 This is implemented via:

 const sanitize = (filename: string) => filename.replace(/[^a-zA-Z0-9_\.\-]/g, "_");